flybaseio/flybaseio.github.io/_posts/2015-12-18-live-blogging-twilio-flybase-joined-node.md

 Currently, thanks to Flybase and static web hosts, we can do almost everything in the browser on the client side.
 There's only one thing we can't do, and that's talk to other services like Twilio without a backend system to intervene.

-Yes, we can use services like [Zapier](http://zapier.com) for this, and that works fine, but Joined Node gives us better control by writing Tasks, a Task is a snippet of code that can be called using a simple HTTP request, either directly in a browser or anywhere else.
-These Tasks can be very simple, or they can be extended as much as you wish.
-Tasks are written in Node.js, and can be extended using npm modules quickly.
+Yes, we can use services like [Zapier](http://zapier.com) for this, and that works fine, but Joined Node gives us better control by writing Recipes, a Recipe is a snippet of code that can be called using a simple HTTP request, either directly in a browser or anywhere else.
+These Recipes can be very simple, or they can be extended as much as you wish.
+Recipes are written in Node.js, and can be extended using npm modules quickly.

-These tasks are considered `microservices`, singular URLs that do _one_ purpose and _only one purpose_.
+These Recipes are considered `microservices`, singular URLs that do _one_ purpose and _only one purpose_.

-In our case, we are going to write one task, which will receive incoming SMS messages, save the message into Flybase and then send a reply back..
+In our case, we are going to write one recipe, which will receive incoming SMS messages, save the message into Flybase and then send a reply back..

 Ok, enough of that, let's get to work building our new Live blogging app.